 Tina Whittle’s Tai Randolph/Trey Seaver mysteries — featuring intrepid gunshop owner Tai and her corporate security agent partner Trey — have garnered starred reviews in Kirkus, Publisher’s Weekly, Booklist, and Library Journal.
-Published by Poisoned Pen Press, this Atlanta-based series debuted with The Dangerous Edge of Things, followed by Darker Than Any Shadow, Blood, Ash and Bone, and Deeper Than the Grave.
-The fifth book — Reckoning and Ruin — was released in April 2016.
+Published by Poisoned Pen Press, this Atlanta-based series debuted with The Dangerous Edge of Things, followed by Darker Than Any Shadow, Blood, Ash and Bone, Deeper Than the Grave, and Reckoning and Ruin.
+The sixth book — Necessary Ends — will be released in April 2018.

 She is also proud to be a member of both Low Country Sisters in Crime in Savannah and the Sisters in Crime Atlanta Chapter, regional chapters of Sisters in Crime, a national organization whose mission is to promote the advancement, recognition, and professional development of women crime writers.
 Its vision statement: Serve as the voice for excellence & diversity in crime writing.